awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-appspec-file.md

 1. Modify the template as needed\.

 1. Use a JSON or YAML validator to validate your AppSpec file\.
-If you use the AppSpec editor, the file is validated when you choose **Deploy**\.
+If you use the AppSpec editor, the file is validated when you choose **Create deployment**\.

 1. If you use a text editor, save the file\.
 If you use the AWS CLI to create your deployment, reference the AppSpec file if it's on your hard drive or in an Amazon S3 bucket\.
 If you use the console, you must push your AppSpec file to Amazon S3\.

-1. \(Optional\) If you use the AppSpec editor, choose **Save as text file** to save the AppSpec file to your hard drive\.

 ### YAML AppSpec File Template with Instructions<a name="app-spec-template-yaml-lambda"></a>